Infrastructure Projects Updates

 - Marine and Coastal Consent (DEECA)

 This project has involved consultation with key stakeholders to avoid or minimise impacts to Aboriginal cultural heritage, flora, and fauna.
-Impacts to Aboriginal cultural heritage and Flora and fauna are being managed through designs to utilise existing footings and a reconfiguration of stairs and landings to avoid excavation a Construction Environmental Management Plan has been developed.
+Impacts to Aboriginal cultural heritage and flora, and fauna are being managed through designs to utilise existing footings and a reconfiguration of stairs and landings to avoid excavation.

 The project is jointly funded by the Nature Parks and the State Government through a Coastal and Public Access Risk grant.